 I am a master’s student attending the Human Security program at Aarhus University.
 I obtained my bachelor’s degree in Language and International Studies from Aalborg University.
 So far, I have had the pleasure of working on research projects spanning from the discursive features of the QAnon and their subsequent rise in Europe to external factors’ interference in conflicts in Southeast Asia and Africa.
 I further have experience in organisational work, both as a manager at Salling Group for ten years and doing fundraising for the Save Foundation located in South Africa.
 See LinkedIn.

-As of 2024, I am a Ph.D. student at the Institute of Ecoscience in the Social Ecological Systems Simulations Centre (SESS).
+I am a Ph.D.
+Student at the Institute of Agroecology.
 With a background in Anthropology and Human Security, I am working in a multidisciplinary team, where my key role is to integrate insights from stakeholder engagements.
-The focus of my Ph.D. is understanding, mapping, and supporting the improvement of regulatory procedures, to move towards a systems-based approach.
+My Ph.D. is integrated in two HE projects, SYBERAC & PollinERA, dealing with improving EU environmental risk assessment.
+My work focuses on understanding, mapping, and supporting the improvement of regulatory procedures, to move towards a systems-based approach.
 I investigate the conflicting interests, objectives, as well as the missing links between and within regulatory sectors, practitioners, and researchers.
 See website and LinkedIn.

 Associate Professor at Aarhus University.
 I am a contemporary historian and political scientist who works mostly across the interdisciplinary fields of peace and conflict studies and memory studies.
 My research pivots around how collectives remember, forget and archive their past, particularly as part of conflict and peacebuilding processes.
 I teach on the BA in Humanities and Conflict and the MA in Intercultural Studies at AU.
 I am a founding member of the Centre for Resolution of International Conflicts at University of Copenhagen and co-director of the working group “Transformations of Conflict” in the COST action Slow Memory: Transformative Practices for Times of Uneven and Accelerating Change.
 See website and LinkedIn.